 Above 150 guests, you’ll need a larger venue and will need to accept this will cost you more – not that there aren’t smart ways to save like a midweek wedding, going for dry hire, or not hiring a venue exclusively.

-If you look at this and feel a little panicked, there are ways to cut down your costs, i.e. go for an all-inclusive package and delay your honeymoon for a year so you can save separately.
+If you look at this and feel a little panicked, there are ways to cut down your costs, i.e. go for an all-inclusive package, or doing your own wedding makeup.

 READ MORE: How to Plan a Wedding for £25,000

 Step Four: Set Aside 10-15% of Your Budget